alexmojaki/stack_data/README.md

 3. Pass these two things to `stack_data.style_with_executing_node(style, modifier)` to get a new style class.
 4. Pass the new style to your formatter when you create it.

+Note that this doesn't work with `TerminalFormatter` which just uses the basic ANSI colors and doesn't use the style passed to it in general.

 ## Getting the full stack

 Currently `print_stack()` doesn't actually print the stack, it just prints one frame.
 Instead of `frame_info = FrameInfo(frame, options)`, let's do this: